Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ## Boyer–Moore Algorithm

-The Boyer–Moore algorithm is widely regarded as one of the fastest and most efficient string matching algorithms in practice. two smart rules:
+The Boyer–Moore algorithm is widely regarded as one of the fastest and most efficient string matching algorithms in practice.
+It compares the pattern from right to left, and when a mismatch occurs, it uses two clever heuristics to skip over as much of the text as possible, rather than shifting by just one character.

-Bad Character Rule

-Good Suffix Rule

-It’s one of the fastest practical algorithms for single pattern searches.
+This makes it especially powerful for large texts and long patterns, often outperforming all other algorithms in real-world scenarios.

 ## JavaScript Implementation